 Communications and Development Director(805) 781-3889 x15

-After earning a BA degree in Theatre and Speech Communications, Patty began her professional life at Lamb’s Players Theatre in the San Diego area, working as an actress, in the box office, house managing, scheduling, fundraising, marketing and even bookkeeping.
-Thus are lifelong arts administrators born.
-After relocating to the Central Coast with husband David and their two sons, Patty worked as a part-time office manager and full-time Mom.
+After earning a BA degree in Theatre and Speech Communications, Patty began her professional life at Lamb’s Players Theatre in the San Diego area, working first as an actress, then in the box office, house management, tour scheduling, fundraising, marketing and even bookkeeping.
+Thus are lifelong arts administrators created.
+After relocating to the Central Coast with husband David and their two sons, Patty initially worked as a part-time office manager and full-time Mom.
 She soon discovered CenterPoint Theater Group where she enjoyed flexing her acting muscles from time to time, and where she first met Kevin Harris.
-Patty was hired by the San Luis Obispo Symphony in 1997 and successfully led the marketing and communications efforts for that organization for 16 years.
-A graduate of Leadership San Luis Obispo Class XI, Patty currently serves on the Leadership SLO 25th Anniversary Committee and on the Parking & Access Committee for the SLO Downtown Association.
-Patty is thrilled to be a part of SLO REP, working with this talented staff and over 350 dedicated volunteers, to bring insightful, compelling and entertaining live theatre and creative education experiences to San Luis Obispo County.
+Patty joined the staff at the San Luis Obispo Symphony in 1997 and successfully led the marketing and communications efforts for that organization for 16 years.
+She has been the Communications and Development Director for SLO REP since March of 2013.
+Patty is a proud graduate of Leadership San Luis Obispo Class XI and serves on the Board of Directors for the Association of Fundraising Professionals, San Luis Obispo Chapter, and on the Parking and Access Committee for Downtown SLO.

 Education Director(805) 781-3889 x14